eclipse-che/che-docs/src/main/_docs/devops/devops-project-samples.md

 # Project Templates
 Che provides stacks with project templates (code samples).
 It is possible to have a single stack with a variety of different project templates, which provide sample code to get started with or wizard-driven templates.

 In the user dashboard and after a stack is selected, Che propose a list of project templates that you can import in your workspace.
-You can either start with the ready-to-run project samples or use the wizard-driven templates.

 ![templates.png]({{ base }}{{site.links["templates.png"]}})